LIAvignon/BA-LR/README.md

 ## Interpretability & Explainability
 ![cont](data/dout_typ_c.png)
-If we take a target and a non target voice pair and we try to see the contribution of the different BAs to the final LR decision.
+If we take a target and a non target voice pair and we try to see the contribution of the different BAs to the final LR decision using Shape figures.
-We notice that there are some important BAs that lead the decision and that have the biggest contribution to the LR.
+We notice that there are some important BAs that lead the decision to negative or positive values and that have the biggest contribution to the LR.
 ![cont](data/force_plot.png)

 To be continued...